 These case studies have been taken from some of the responses to our survey of the outreach work that is already going on in North American Ecclesias.

+Is your ecclesia participating in a unique outreach initiative?
 If you know of a project that would make a great case study, please complete our survey by clicking here.

 CASE STUDY: Renting out Ecclesial Hall

 If own your ecclesial hall/chapel/meeting house, are you making the best use of the space throughout the week?
 The Portland Ecclesia has been renting their building to numerous 12-step groups throughout the week.
 Read on to find out how the experience has been.

 CASE STUDY: Create Homeless Bags